Barry Allen: DC Rebirth

-After getting rid of the Negative Speed Force, he investigates the death of Turbine, but thanks to Godspeed's help, he discovers that Captain Cold was the one who killed him because he seeks redemption.
-He visits Wally after defeating the Top, and he discusses him telling Iris that he is alive.
-While he is rekindling his relationship with Iris, the city is being attacked by Gorilla Grodd and his organization the Black Hole, with Grodd mind-controlling Meena Dhawan to be the group's Negative Flash.

-After defeating Grodd and getting Wally to meet Iris for the first time, they encounter the Renegades.
+After defeating Gorilla Grodd and getting Wally to meet Iris for the first time, they encounter the Renegades.
 The Renegades take the Flashes and Iris back to the 25th century to get answers about why Iris killed Eobard Thawne, only to discover that Hunter Zolomon has been manipulating everyone in a plot to bring conflict between Barry and Wally for the fate of the Speed Force.
-After Wally defeated Hunter, Barry places him under watch at the Sanctuary while he is moving in with his girlfriend Iris at her place after Wallace angrily left them.
+After Wally defeated Zolomon, Barry places him under watch at the Sanctuary while he is moving in with his girlfriend Iris at her place after Wallace angrily left them.
 Barry begins searching for the other forces.
-Hunter Zolomon arrives, powered with the Sage and Strength Force, claiming to be the "one true Flash".
+Zolomon arrives, powered with the Sage and Strength Force, claiming to be the "one true Flash".
 He defeats Barry and takes Steadfast away to claim the Still Force for himself.
 Black Flash also arrives and warns the defeated Barry not to interfere in his mission.
 Zolomon tortures Steadfast to give him the Still Force, but Steadfast resists.
 Finally, a revived Barry tracks down Zolomon and tries to rescue Steadfast, but Zolomon's power over other forces proves too much for him.
 Steadfast tries to use the Still Force to stop both the speedsters, but the plan backfires as Zolomon approaches and takes the Still Force.
-With the control of all four forces, Zolomon enters the Forever Force taking forces such as the Sage Force and the Strength Force after the Force Barrier's broken; he ends up discovering about the four forces conflicting for the control of the Forever Force.
+With the control of all four forces, Zolomon enters the Forever Force.
 He manages to track down the Still Force user Steadfast and the Strength Force user Fuerza to bring them to his team after the Black Flash starts hunting the other force users to prevent them from using their powers as the other forces weaken and deplete the Speed Force.
 However, the Sage Force user Psych refuses to join Barry's team only to be later tracked down and killed by the Black Flash.
 To safeguard the other force users Barry sends Fuerza and Commander Cold to the Strength Force and stays behind with Steadfast.